 Which Number Is A Factor Of 4

 Imagine you're sorting a pile of candies into equal groups for your friends.
 You have four candies, and you want to make sure everyone gets a fair share.
 Can you divide those four candies equally among one friend?
-Two friends?
-Three?
+Practically speaking, two friends?
+But three?
 The answer lies in understanding what a factor is, and in this case, exploring which numbers qualify as a factor of 4.

 The concept of factors is fundamental in mathematics, forming the building blocks for more advanced topics like prime factorization, greatest common factors, and least common multiples.
 Understanding factors is crucial not only for excelling in math class but also for developing critical thinking and problem-solving skills applicable in everyday life.
 So, let’s embark on this mathematical journey to uncover which numbers fit perfectly into 4.